Echo360 (EchoVideo): Browser Capture (record on any computer while online)

 Records everything on your screen.
 If you have multiple screens you will see a thumbnail image preview of them.
 Click the screen you want to record.
 Only the window you click on will be recorded.
 Your computer will detect all open applications, click on the application you want.
 All screen clicks (all activity) will be recorded within the browser tab, you selected.

-Echo360 browser capture adding a screen in MS Edge
+Echo360 browser capture adding a screen Edge or Chrome

 Adding a Screen to Record (Firefox)

-Firefox shows a drop-down list with the names of the applications or windows that you have open, see sample image below.
+Firefox shows a drop-down list with the names of the applications or windows that you have open.
+Select them as appropriate.

 IMPORTANT NOTE: Recording your screen can only happen in the active browser your using.